 ('Vary', '*')]

-While you not directly make a call to extend headers from cache policy it is still useful to experiment in python console.
+While you do not directly make a call to extend headers from cache policy, it is still useful to experiment within a python console.

 CacheProfile combines a number of settings applicable to http cache policy as well as server side cache.